 Lutherans have a very different take on divorce.
 Lutherans, too, agree that divorce is a sin.
 But it is a forgiveable sin.
 If a person confesses his sin, and receives absolution, it is forgiven.
 It is not perpetual or ongoing.
 Nor is re-marriage consummated outside the Roman Church sinful, invalid or inferior as far as Lutherans are concerned.
 Nor will it keep you away from the Eucharist, and full fellowship in the Lutheran church.

 In the Lutheran church you will find much that is familiar: Liturgy, Scripture, Sacraments, History and Tradition.
 You will also find some things that are different.
 Lutherans don't pray to Mary or the Saints, or ask them to intercede for us.
-We believe that Jesus is one Intercessor and High Priest, and that no other is needed.
+We believe that Jesus is the one Intercessor and High Priest, and that no other is needed.
 But above all what you will find is the pure Gospel of Jesus Christ which cleanses you from all sins, however egregious they may be.
 Lutherans believe that sinners are justified before God by faith in Jesus Christ, and by faith alone.
 As St. Paul writes, "For by grace are you saved, through faith, and that not of yourselves.
 It is the gift of God, not of works, lest any man should boast."
 Ephesians 2:8-9

 This being the case Lutherans also deny the notion of purgatory.
-Christ suffered for all sins of all men, and God in Christ fully pardons all who believe and are baptized.
+Christ suffered for all sins of all humanity, and God in Christ fully pardons all who believe and are baptized.
 Therefore there is no need to be purged after death, but before entering heaven.
 This is a human opinion that strongly contradicts the finished work of salvation, of the Son of God on the cross, who says of all sin and death: It is finished!
 We believe that Christians will suffer in this life, but Scripture calls this "discipline" (Hebrews 12:5) and not purging or punishment.
 There is a marked difference.

 Lutherans also teach that good works always accompany saving faith.
 They are not optional, or unimportant, but are the fruit of faith and of the Spirit.
 But we are also know from Sacred Scripture that the works of even the greatest of saints are weak, imperfect and inconsistent.
 (As easily confirmed by reading the autobiography of St. Theresa of Avila, or The Rule of St. Benedict) And so salvation is granted to us by faith in the crucified and risen Christ.
 The faith born in us in holy baptism and strengthened in the Eucharist.